-- blood clots in arteries of the lung (pulmonary emboli)
+- blood clots in the arteries of your lung, or pulmonary emboli

 - immune system disorders, such as systemic lupus and rheumatoid arthritis

-- sickle cell anemia, an inherited condition that causes irregularly shaped, hard, and sticky red blood cells (the cells that carry oxygen to the body’s tissues); this can interfere with blood and oxygen flow
+- sickle cell anemia, an inherited condition that causes irregularly shaped, hard, and sticky red blood cells that interfere with blood and oxygen flow

 - heart surgery complications